Skip to main content

 2) Fairness and Bias

-This risk pertains to the likelihood of an AI innovation system unfairly treating specific individuals or groups.
+This risk concerns the likelihood that an AI innovation system will unfairly treat specific individuals or groups.
 This is especially crucial for applications with significant social impacts.
 Evaluating bias involves examining performance across various demographic groups.
 Strategies to mitigate bias include:

 3) Privacy and Data Security

 This risk concerns an AI system’s potential exposure of sensitive or personal information.
-It is essential for applications handling confidential data, as breaches can lead to severe legal and ethical violations.
+It is essential for applications that handle confidential data, as breaches can result in severe legal and ethical violations.
 Assessing privacy risk involves reviewing data types, storage practices, and data minimization techniques.
 Mitigation measures include:

 4) Explainability and Transparency